by Karen Nakamura

 SX-70s are famous because the SX-70 film takes a long time to "fix" or set permanently.
 Normally you would think this would be a Bad Thing™ and indeed Polaroid released the "Time-Zero" quick-fixing film soon afterwards.
 But the beauty of the slow-fixing SX-70 film is that there is plenty of time (2-3 days if you judiciously cool/reheat it) to make Polaroid manipulations.
 Rather than spending a lot of hot air explaining what a Polaroid manipulation is, see these great Polaroid artist websites:

-I think Polaroid type film will be around for a while.
+I think Polaroid type film will be around for a little while more.
 Fuji has been making it for Polaroid for some time now, so even if Polaroid goes belly-up, we should be able to get our film through Fuji.
 I've been noticing however, that most of the SX-70 film I've been seeing is the newer "Time-Zero" film which isn't as good for Polaroid manipulations.
 If you know of a source of the slow-set SX-70 film, please let me know.
+Using the text or images on this website without permission on an ebay auction or any other site is a violation of federal law.

 [Apparently there was a late-production model that took contemporary Polaroid 600 film and was largely built of plastic.
 It's fairly rare, I haven't seen one personally.
 The person who sent this info said he saw it for $200 at a camera store.]

-For sale: Brown and silver Polaroid SX-70 with coach-quality leather genuined Polaroid carrying case in full working condition.
+Example 1: Brown and silver Polaroid SX-70 with coach-quality leather genuined Polaroid carrying case in full working condition.
 With bulb flash attachment.
 Camera is in nearly pristine condition with excellent leather condition.
 Chrome has no visible scratches.
 Camera opens and closes smoothly.
 Rollers are clean with no traces of developing residue.
-Camera fully tested and working.

 Name |